Child Sponsorship Charities

 Sponsoring a child with EveryChild UK

 EveryChild remains the sixth-largest charity in the UK child sponsorship market.
 Howeber, they no longer offer sponsorships to new supporters.

 Sponsoring a child with other sponsorship charities

-The remaining charities as far as we know operate in six countries or less, very often in one.
-In general they have well under a thousand sponsors in the UK.
-In general the smaller charities tend to have a model closer to the SOS Children model, in that they really do have a close relationship with the children.
-They are often a single school or orphanage which has been visited by tourists from the UK and now they have a few hundred supporters.
-Some of them originated like this and now have a handful of projects.
-Small charities like this come and go so please let us know of amendments.
+As far as we are aware, the following charities operate in six countries or fewer; very often in one.
+In general, they have well under 1,000 sponsors in the UK.
+Smaller charities tend to have a closer relationship with the children.
+Many support a single school or childcare programme which has been visited by tourists from the UK, attracting a small group of supporters.
+Others began in this way and now run a handful of projects.

 - A small charity which works to provide schooling for children in The Gambia.
 They raise roughly £40,000 per year from around 100 UK sponsors, of which over 95% is spent in directly supporting children's education.

 - Established in 2005 in the Dar es Salaam region of Tanzania, the charity has created a new model of holistic orphan care, doing its best for the future of each child.
 Those with wider family are fostered, while those with no relatives are brought up in an impressive new children's village, designed to house 300.